MawsFr/chip8/README.md

 This is a [CHIP-8](http://en.wikipedia.org/wiki/CHIP-8) emulator written in Typescript.

+> [!WARNING]
+> Frontend is not done yet, it's just a simple Vue.js app to display the emulator state.
+And yes there are bugs.
+I'm
+> planning to make it more user-friendly and add more features.

 ## What I tried to achieve and how I feel after finishing it

 I wanted to create a CHIP-8 emulator in Typescript, using TDD and finally did it after all these years thinking about